-The 130-year history behind the Robert E. Lee monument in Richmond
+The history behind the Robert E. Lee monument in Richmond

 RICHMOND, Va.
-(WWBT) - Virginia’s governor says a towering statue of Confederate Gen. Robert E. Lee will be removed as soon as possible from Richmond’s Monument Avenue.
-It’s a decision sparked by decades of debate, but many don’t know the history behind it.
+(WWBT) - More than a year before it was removed, Virginia’s governor said a towering statue of Confederate Gen. Robert E. Lee would be taken down “as soon as possible” from Richmond’s Monument Avenue.
+The decision was sparked by decades of debate, but many don’t know the history behind it.

 The planning for Robert E. Lee’s monument started just hours after he died in October 1870, but it took 20 years to come to fruition.
 And with two different fundraising groups arguing over the design and location, the state took over the project.
 The state still owns the monument today.